These TKD No Bake Chocolate protein balls give you the extra carbs you need for a glycogen-depleting workout.

 1. Will these energy balls kick me out of ketosis?
 Technically speaking, consuming carbs will bring your ketone levels down and possibly kick you out of ketosis.
 The good news is that working out gets you back into ketosis since it depletes your stored glycogen.

 2. Is the Targeted Keto Diet right for me?
 The TKD is for you if you love exercising but find yourself needing an energy boost while on a standard keto diet (SKD).
 TKD should give you just the right amount of carbs to push through your workout.

 3. How many TKD energy balls can I make?
-For this recipe, you can make 16 medium-sized energy balls.
+For this recipe, you can make 18 small energy balls.

 4. How many energy balls can I eat?
 For the TKD, have 2 to 4 balls before your workout.
-4 balls will give you 31.2g of total carbs or 28.9g of net carbs.
+4 balls will give you about 45 grams of total carbs.

 - 250 g instant oats